MusicDin/kubitect/docs/getting-started/getting-started.md

       distro: ubuntu22
 ```

-### Step 4.3 - Cluster nodes
+### Step 3.3 - Cluster nodes

-In the `nodes` subsection, we can define three types of nodes:
+In the `nodes` subsection, we **define all nodes that will form the cluster**.

-- `loadBalancer` nodes are internal load balancers used to expose the Kubernetes control plane at a single endpoint.
+Each node can be defined as one of the following three types:

+- `worker`

+    A worker node runs the applications and workloads that are deployed in the cluster.
+    It communicates with the master node to receive instructions on how to schedule and run the containers.

+- `master`

+    Master nodes are responsible for managing and coordinating the worker nodes in the cluster.
+    Therefore, **each cluster must contain at least one master node**.

-- `master` nodes are Kubernetes master nodes that also contain an etcd key-value store.
-Since etcd is present on these nodes, the number of master nodes must be odd.
-For more information, see [etcd FAQ](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members).
+    Since etcd key-value datastore is also present on these nodes, the number of master nodes must be odd.
-- `worker` nodes are the nodes on which your actual workload runs.
+    For more information, see [etcd FAQ :octicons-link-external-16:](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members).

+- `loadBalancer`

+    These nodes server as internal load balancers that expose the Kubernetes control plane at a single endpoint.
+    They are essential when more then one master node is configured in the cluster.

-In this tutorial, we will use only one master node, so internal load balancers are not required.
+This guide is focused on deploying a Kubernetes cluster with only one master node, which eliminates the need for internal load balancers.

-The easiest way to explain this part is to look at the actual configuration:
+However, if you are interested in creating a [multi-master](../../examples/multi-master-cluster) or [high-availability (HA)](../../examples/ha-cluster) cluster, please refer to the corresponding examples.

+To better understand this part, let's take a look at an example configuration:

 ```yaml title="kubitect.yaml"
 cluster: